spaziutempu/order-component/README.md

 ## My process

-- Analyzed the layout
+- Analyze the layout
-- Wrote the HTML with clear class
+- Write the HTML with clear class
-- Stylized every elements to match with the mockup
+- Stylize every elements to match with the mockup
-- added some animations
+- add some animations

 ### Built with